Root Canal Therapy – Crete, NE

 If you have a tooth that is extremely painful, then extensive decay or severe damage may have led to infection.
 In this case, a root canal becomes necessary in order to save the tooth.
-During this procedure, Dr. Rossini removes the infected tissue inside your tooth, seals the tooth and prepares it for a crown.
-Patients from Crete, NE, Cortland, Hickman and beyond come to Crete Family Dental for a variety of dental care procedures, including root canal therapy.
+During root canal therapy in our Crete, NE dental office, Dr. Rossini removes the infected tissue inside your tooth, seals the tooth and prepares it for a crown.
+Patients from Crete, NE, Cortland, Hickman, and beyond come to Crete Family Dental for a variety of dental care procedures, including root canal therapy.

 Why do I need a root canal?